SlexAxton/txjs2013/schedule/04_harper.md

 ## Keynote: Harper Reed

-[Harper Reed](https://harperreed.org) is an hacker/engineer who builds paradigm-shifting tech and leads others to do the same.
+[Harper Reed](https://harperreed.org) is a hacker/engineer who builds paradigm-shifting tech and leads others to do the same.
 Harper loves using the enormity of the Internet to bring people together, whether as CTO of Obama for America, CTO at Threadless.com, or on his own projects.
 Harper and his team created